 Green hot tub water is an unwelcome sight, but with a little know-how and some diligent maintenance, you can reclaim your clear, inviting spa water.
 Remember, the key to a pristine hot tub is regular testing, proper chemical balance, and routine cleaning.
 By staying on top of your hot tub care, you can prevent green water and enjoy your spa to the fullest.

-If you’re looking to buy an inflatable hot tub or a wood-fired hot tub for your home, look no further than ALEKO.
+If you’re looking to buy an inflatable hot tub, including options like a 4-person inflatable hot tub and 6-person inflatable hot tub, or a wood-fired hot tub for your home, look no further than ALEKO.
 Our wide selection of home spa products has everything you need to create a relaxing spa experience right in your very own backyard.
 Check out our hot tub collection to find the perfect jacuzzi for your space.